One-loop corrections in Maxwell-metric-affine bumblebee gravity: Radiative corrections in the LV broken phase

-We can calculate various perturbative contributions in the effective theory.
+Now, let us calculate some perturbative contributions in the effective theory.
 Initially, we focus on deriving the contribution involving external gauge legs, with the bumblebee field is integrated out, and further, we obtain the bumblebee-dependent corrections.
-To study the lower quantum contributions in our theory, we restrict our calculation to the order of $\xi^2$.
+To study the lower quantum contributions in our theory, we restrict our calculation to the order of $\xi^2$ and $b^2$.